|Click to view|

 But yeah, I am so happy with A Night Divided.
 It's even better than I'd hoped it would be!
 I already knew Nielsen was a talented writer from her other books (including Mark of the Thief, which is Historical Fantasy), but I never knew she could write such a beautiful, poignant novel.
 Historical Fiction is definitely a strength for her, and I really hope she writes some more books in the genre!
 In the meantime, I will definitely be recommending this one to readers interested in good books about the Berlin Wall - or just good books, period.

-Disclaimer: I received an ARC of this book from Scholastic in exchange for an honest review.
+Disclaimer: This is an Amazon affiliate link, and I received an ARC of this book from Scholastic in exchange for an honest review.